cosmos/ibc/papers/2020-05/src/fungible-token-transfer.md

 ### Properties

 - Preservation of fungibility (two-way peg)
-- Preservation of total supply (constant or inflationary on a single source chain & module)
+- Preservation of total supply (constant or inflationary on a single source chain and module)
 - Permissionless token transfers, no need to whitelist connections, modules, or denominations
 - Symmetric (all chains implement the same logic)
 - Fault containment: prevents Byzantine-inflation of tokens originating on chain A, as a result of chain B's Byzantine behaviour (though any users who sent tokens to chain B may be at risk)